JAVA-BOO/alx-system_engineering-devops/0x02-shell_redirections/README.md

+0-hello_world:Script that prints "Hello, World", followed by a new line to the standard output
-Write a script that displays a confused smiley
+1-confused_smiley: Write a script that displays a confused smiley